 - Feel free to explore while you play.
 Play with feeling and observe how the music is flowing out of your mind.
 It is your intent creating the music.
 The music is the product of your own mind.

-3. Vibrational Sound Therapy
+3. Vibrational Sound Healing

 Plus, most of us love sound and music.
 So why not make the most of them?

-I challenge you to pick up one of the sound healing instruments we have looked at above (the Kalimba is a great choice for beginners).
+I challenge you to pick up one of the instruments we have looked at above (the Kalimba is a great choice for beginners).
 Play the instrument.
 Meditate on it.
 And observe how it makes you feel.

 Sound is healing.
 Let’s make the most of it.